 1/15, Consumer Reports Says: "When its's time to take the car in for routine maintenance and especially for repairs, remember this: . . . independent repair shops continue to get higher marks for satisfaction than car dealers."
 Ask the Expert!
 Suze Orman says: "Take care of your car!"

 "Dealers don't always represent the best deals for repairs & maintenance, ...
 Independent mechanics typically charge around 15% less...." - The Wall Street Journal 1/4/2015

 Do you know & does it matter?

-- Richter's is the trusted service provider for two Village Icons, Life Opportunities Unlimited and Valley Hospital and one from slightly farther away: Vermont Store Fixture Corporation (in Midland Park)
+- Richter's is the trusted service provider for the Village Icon, Life Opportunities Unlimited.

 - Repairing that older vehicle may be more cost effective than a replacement.
 If you invest $1,000 in maintenance today and drive 10,000 miles this year, your cost is only 10 cents per mile!